 Their feature documentary Bomb Harvest premiered to a standing ovation at Sydney Film Festival, was given 4 stars by Empire, The Movie Show and David Stratton on At the Movies, and was called “gripping”, “enthralling”, “compelling”, “wildly entertaining, breathlessly tense”, “jaw-dropping”, “incredibly powerful” and “the best movie I’ve seen this year” by Australia’s film critics.
 It screened at over 20 international film festivals and has sold to TV in over 20 countries.

 Red Lamp Films is currently developing the fiction features Pink Mist (with assistance from Screen Australia) and Flowers of the Dead, by writer/director Kim Mordaunt, producer Sylvia Wilczynski.
-Kim is also to direct the feature One Crowded Hour, based on the acclaimed book of the same name by Tim Bowden, about iconic Australian war cinematographer Neil Davis (writer Andy Cox, producers Todd Fellman and Lance Kelleher).
+Kim is also to direct the feature One Crowded Hour, based on the acclaimed book of the same name by Tim Bowden, about iconic Australian war cinematographer Neil Davis (writers Andy Cox and Kim Mordaunt, producers Todd Fellman, Lance Kelleher and Sylvia Wilczynski).